freerangeeggs/study-notes/AZ-900/security-privacy-compliance-trust.md

 ### Azure Service Health

+> Azure Service Health is a suite of experiences that provide personalized guidance and support when issues with Azure services affect you.
+It can notify you, help you understand the impact of issues, and keep you updated as the issue is resolved.
+Azure Service Health can also help you prepare for planned maintenance and changes that could affect the availability of your resources.

+Azure Service Health provides up-to-date status information about the health of Azure services; in three parts:

+- Azure Status provides a global view of the health state of Azure services.
+- Service Health provides you with a customizable dashboard that tracks the state of your Azure services in the regions where you use them.
+- Resource Health helps you diagnose and obtain support when an Azure service issue affects your resources.

 ### understand the use cases and benefits of Azure Monitor and Azure Service Health

+Azure Monitor is about the status of your resources, Azure Service Health is about the status of Azure's resources.

 ## Understand privacy, compliance and data protection standards in Azure